DatSwissGuy/pimcore-docker-skeleton/README.md

 # Step-by-Step

 ## Prerequisites
 The starting point is a Docker-Compose configuration file (docker-compose.yml).
-This setup contains:
+The following is an example with some selected images:

 `Redis` => as a cache.